Naereen/web-sphinx/apk.en.rst

 - `Rome2rio <https://www.Rome2rio.com/>`_ to calculate routes that mix train, car, plane, etc..
 Very reliable, very efficient everywhere in Europe, I don't know about the rest of the world.
 In France, it knows bus and train timetables better than Google Maps!
 - `BlaBlaCar <https://www.BlaBlaCar.fr/>`_ to book and manage his carpool trips with the most popular platform in France (several million users) ;
-- `Booking.com <https://www.Booking.com/>`_ to book accommodation, whether rental apartments (like AirBNB), hotels, etc. If you want to become a customer, use this link : FIXME.
+- `Booking.com <https://www.Booking.com/>`_ to book accommodation, whether rental apartments (like AirBNB), hotels, etc.

 Online stores